Raki-04/finance-management-system/README.md

 ## ✨ Author

-Made with ❤️ by Hemendran
+Made with ❤️ by Rakesh
 ```